sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

    *  At a high level, a feature could switch between local & kube-managed or a feature could be kube managed only.
    *  The [`systemctl stop` action is always performed](https://man7.org/linux/man-pages/man5/systemd.service.5.html) when the container exits.
       * The container exit may be due to an explicit call to `systemctl stop` or
-      * The container may exit due to internal container process termination or kubelet removing the pod.
+      * The container may exit due to internal container process termination or
+      * The kubelet removing the pod.
    *  A `systemctl start` always precedes the container start.
       * Whenever container exits, not due to `systemctl stop`, and if the feature is enabled for auto-restart, the start action is performed transparently.
         * This helps kubelet deploy a new updated pod,upon removing the running pod.
+      * The hostcfgd initiates a restart, whenever transition is required between local and kube modes
    *  The kube mode
       *  none  - No initiative from kube on this feature
       *  kube_pending - Kube is ready to deploy and waiting to proceed
-      *  kube_ready - kube container can proceed to run
+      *  kube_ready - kube container is signaled to proceed
+      *  kube_running - The container started by kube is running
+      *  kube_stopped - The container started by kube has exited

    *  At anytime only one container from any mode can be running its application processes.

 ### State descriptions